Mindful Physician Coaching

 • There is no single focal point

-For physicians, an asymmetric concept of balance can be especially useful.
+Any of these constructs may work for you.
+For many physicians, an asymmetric concept of balance can be especially useful.
 Think about the way you might create a rock garden.
 With asymmetric balance, you have wide latitude to play with different scale and elements.
-Compared to the symmetric form of balance, where both sides hold equal weight, asymmetric balance falls apart when the elements are too similar.
+There is no exact formula, but you feel it when it’s right.

 In asymmetric balance there is usually a dominant element, with the other components playing a supportive or bridging role.
 Often two smaller elements work harmoniously to balance a larger one.
 In an asymmetric painting like Van Gogh’s Starry Night, there may be some tension, but the image still feels complete.